 3. The planting container doesn’t provide drainage.

 People love planting succulents in cute containers, cups, boots, and all sorts of other containers, but the truth is if they don’t have proper drainage they will never work.
 Your container should have several drainage holes where water can escape.
-A piece of net over the holes can help dirt from escaping in the process.
+A piece of net or even panty hose over the holes can help dirt from escaping in the process.